FA Cup 3rd Round Classics

 It was a former Everton legend who would mastermind his old club's downfall in the F.A.
 Cup though, as Kevin Ratcliffe pulled off the shock of the round to send his old club crashing out.

-There were some unsavoury scenes near the end of the game as United's travelling support invaded the pitch in a bid to get the game abandoned, obviously frustrated that their team were about to be dumped out of yet another cup that season by another Third Division side (Oxford Utd having knocked them out of the League Cup just before Christmas in a second replay).
+There were some unsavoury scenes near the end of the game as United's travelling support invaded the pitch in a bid to get the game abandoned, obviously frustrated that their team were about to be dumped out of a second cup that season by another Third Division side (Oxford United having knocked them out of the League Cup just before Christmas in a second replay).
 However, the police restored order and Bournemouth managed to see out the remaining minutes to claim a famous FA Cup scalp.

 Worcester City's finest footballing hour came back in 1959, as they beat a Liverpool team who, despite being in the Second Division at the time, were still a huge scalp to claim.
 Worcester were in the North-West Division of the Southern Football League at the time, so the footballing gap between the two teams was huge.
 However, they'd thrashed Millwall 5:2 in the previous round, so did take some confidence into the tie.